MadSlingshoter/PVA-Spel/README.md

 Pick up the missile pack to be able to fire your very damaging missile until you die.
 Your missile is homing towards the closest player, including yourself.
 Use with care.

+The ice cream at the top refills your health and will even fill you up a bit above your starting health.

 Click on the Solero logo to enjoy a practice single player map to practice your movement.

 Open the pause menu with the escape key.